egonw/blog/_posts/2006-12-19-chemistry-in-html-greasemonkey-again.markdown

 This is likely the most exiting possibility.
 I blogged about CMLRSS [many times](http://search.blogger.com/?as_q=CMLRSS&ie=UTF-8&ui=blg&bl_url=chem-bla-ics.blogspot.com&x=0&y=0) now (check the AVI, the [article](https://doi.org/10.1021/ci034244p), etc), and combining these two technologies will take the semantic, chemistry internet to the next level.
-CMLRSS describes how CML can be embedded in blog items (e.g. [Blogging chemistry on blogspot.com](http://chem-bla-ics.blogspot.com/2006/02/blogging-chemistry-on-blogspotcom.html)), but really works for any [XHTML](http://www.w3.org/TR/xhtml1/).
+CMLRSS describes how CML can be embedded in blog items (e.g. [Blogging chemistry on blogspot.com <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/02/18/blogging-chemistry-on-blogspotcom.html)), but really works for any [XHTML](http://www.w3.org/TR/xhtml1/).

 Consider this mockup: add CML content to your blog item, containing molecular properties, such as its